Is Apple Saving My Biometric Info? A Look Into the iPhone X’s Face ID

-As our smartphones have advanced over the years, so has their need for more and more personal information.
+As our smartphones have advanced over the years, so has those device’s need for more and more personal information.
 For the last few years we’ve been using Touch ID without thinking twice about.
-Sure, biometric data is being stored about our fingerprints, but it’s for the sake of convenience, right?
+Sure, biometric data is being stored about our fingers, but it for the sake of convenience, right?

 Although some users provide this info unquestionably, others worry that their personal identity is suffering a security risk.
 Let’s break down everything you should know about Apple’s Face ID.